AxonFramework/extension-kafka/README.md

 ## Getting started

-The [AxonIQ Library](https://library.axoniq.io) contains a section for the guides of all the Axon Framework extensions.
+The [AxonIQ Docs](https://docs.axoniq.io/home/) contain a section for the guides of all the Axon Framework extensions.
-The Kafka extension guide can be found [here](https://library.axoniq.io/home/guides/axon-framework.html).
+The Kafka extension guide can be found [here](https://docs.axoniq.io/kafka-extension-reference/4.10/).

 This extension should be regarded as a partial replacement of [Axon Server](https://axoniq.io/product-overview/axon-server), since it only cover the event routing part.